Jobs Theory for Marketing: Simple But Not Easy

 When you develop relationships with people online and off, the result is response.
 Sure, it doesn’t happen with every single person, but your chances are a whole lot better if they actually know about you than if they didn’t. (joke!)

 Need help developing the relationships that will result in new business and referrals?
-Contact me to start a conversation.
+Schedule a meeting.